j3k0/cordova-plugin-purchase-documentation/use-cases/non-consumable-android.md

 There is still a bit more preparatory work: we need to setup our in-app product.

-Before creating your In-App Product, you have to [Create an Android Application](https://github.com/j3k0/cordova-plugin-purchase-documentation/tree/bb859549626b9bac5463d841a416de68e2d586ba/guides/google-play.md) first.
-Done already?
-Let's now setup our in-app product.

 Back in the "Google Play Console", open the "Store presence" ⇒ "In-app products" section.

 ![](../.gitbook/assets/google-play-in-app-products.png)

-If you haven't yet uploaded an APK, it'll warn you that you need to upload a Release APK.
-Here's how you [Build a Release APK](https://github.com/j3k0/cordova-plugin-purchase-documentation/tree/bb859549626b9bac5463d841a416de68e2d586ba/guides/android-release-apk.md) and [Upload it to Google Play](https://github.com/j3k0/cordova-plugin-purchase-documentation/tree/bb859549626b9bac5463d841a416de68e2d586ba/guides/google-play.md#upload-a-release-build).
+If you haven't yet uploaded an APK, it'll warn you that you need to upload a *release* APK.

 Once this is done, you can create a product.
 Google offers 2 kinds of products:

 * Managed Products
 * Subscriptions

-The latest is for auto-renewing subscriptions, in all other cases, you have to create a "Managed Product".
+The latest is for auto-renewing subscriptions, in all other cases, you should a "Managed Product".

 * Click the **CREATE** button.
 * Fill in all the required information \(title, description, prices\).
 * Make sure the Status is **ACTIVE**.
 * **SAVE**

-At the time of this writing, the purchase plugin doesn't yet support Introductory Prices for Subscription \(you can check the [status of the feature here](https://github.com/j3k0/cordova-plugin-purchase/issues/743)\), so you have to leave this out for now.

 And we're done!